canonical/craft-archives/docs/explanation/cryptography.rst

 stored locally or automatically fetched by Craft Archives.

-If the key file is located as part of the project's assets, Craft Archives uses the ``gpg`` application as provided by the official Ubuntu archives to ensure that the file matches the declared fingerprint.
+If the key file is located as part of the project's assets, Craft Archives uses the GPG as provided by the official Ubuntu archives to ensure that the file matches the declared fingerprint.
 If the key file is not present locally, Craft Archives uses GPG in conjunction with `dirmngr`_ (also from the Ubuntu archives) to fetch the key from the OpenPGP keyserver ``keyserver.ubuntu.com``.